my-name-is-D/object-detection-Motion-Nao-webots/README.md

 2.
 then
 1.
-in this order (1. once 2. is fully operational)
-Once this done you can do as many simulation as you like by just restarting 1.
+in this order (1., only once 2. is fully operational) Once this done you can do as many simulation as you like by just restarting 1.

 The reason of this operation is a roscore problem, both webots and 1. are masters, while rat_model need to have a roscore running to operate.
 So starting the kinematic then the rat model, the rat model has a roscore (and just one).
 If you stop the kinematic, the rat model lose its roscore and stops working.